SESYNC-ci/sesync-ci.github.io/blog/_drafts/geocoding-with-R.md

  - Andres Garcia
 ---

 Data is not perfect.
 We all know that.
-A little while ago I stumbled into an [Annotated Honey Bee Images](https://www.kaggle.com/jenny18/honey-bee-annotated-images) dataset form [Kaggle](https://www.kaggle.com) and decided to map it, except I couldn't map it right away.
+A little while ago I stumbled onto an [Annotated Honey Bee Images](https://www.kaggle.com/jenny18/honey-bee-annotated-images) dataset from [Kaggle](https://www.kaggle.com) and decided to map it, except I couldn't map it right away.
 The dataset included text for the city names where the images were collected, but not the latitude and longitude coordinates needed to map the locations.
-I decided to perform some geocoding to get the coordinates for each location to map the bees!
+I decided to do some geocoding to get the coordinates for each location to map the bees!

 ## What is geocoding?

 Geocoding is the process of converting addresses/places into geographic coordinates which can be used to place markers on a map.
 For example, by geocoding "Squamish, British Columbia, Canada" you can say that "Squamish" can be found at (49.701634, -123.155812) latitude and longitude coordinates.
 You can geocode address, cities, dog parks, countries, pretty much any place you can think of!

 ## What geocoding tools are available?

 One option, maybe the most obvious one, is the Google Maps API.
 To be able to access this API, you need to create an account on the Google Cloud Platform and get an API key.
-Google provides detailed instructions on how to do it [here](https://developers.google.com/maps/gmp-get-started).
+Google provides [detailed instructions](https://developers.google.com/maps/gmp-get-started) on how to do that.

 Another option is to use [Nominatim](http://nominatim.org/release-docs/latest/api/Overview/), a public API from [OpenStreetMap](https://www.openstreetmap.org/about).
 OpenStreetMap is an open-source collaborative project aimed to create free map services for the public.
 Nominatim does not require you to register and get an API key.
-It does have its limits if you want to use it extensively in an application -- OSM server's have limits after all.
+It does have its limits if you want to use it extensively in an application &mdash; OSM servers have limits after all.

 ## Why geocode with R?

 Geocoding and mapping data with R instead of a web or GIS application brings the general advantages of using a programming language in analyzing and visualizing data.
 With R, you can write the code once and use it over and over, while also providing a record of all your steps in the creation of a map.
 The R community has created a few packages, which can be used for accessing the Google Map and Nominatim APIs.
-Let’s have a look on them.
+Let’s have a look at them.

 ## Using ggmap with the Google Map API to Geocode

 [`ggmap`](https://cran.r-project.org/web/packages/ggmap/readme/README.html) is a package for R, which enables the creation of maps with [`ggplot`](https://ggplot2.tidyverse.org).

-You will first need to register your Google API key using the `register_google()` function part of the `ggmap` package.
+You will first need to register your Google API key using the `register_google()` function from the `ggmap` package.
-To geocode the locations of a dataset use the `mutate_geocode()` function from the `ggmap` package.
+To geocode the locations of a dataset use the `mutate_geocode()` function.
 `mutate_geocode()` requires a data frame with a column containing the locations to geocode.
-The goal then is to get a data frame with all the distinct locations and geocode them.
+The goal is to get a data frame with all the distinct locations and geocode them.
-We then join our original data frame with the gocoded data frame of distinct locations and just like that every observations in your main dataset will have latitude and longitude coordinates which can be mapped.
+We then join our original data frame with the geocoded data frame of distinct locations and just like that, every observations in your main dataset will have latitude and longitude coordinates which can be mapped.

 ### *Example*
-Register your Google Map API Key
+Register your Google Map API Key:
 ```r
 register_google(key = <GoogleAPIKey>)
 ```

-Get a data frame of distinct locations
+Get a data frame of distinct locations:
 ```r
 bee_data <- read_csv("data/bee_dataset.csv")